onyazuka/Serializer/README.md

 As you can see, addresses are used as arguments, so if you will try to pass raw pointer as parameter, just first value of this type from passed address will be processed.

 And, of course, you can do serialization for your own objects.
 Here you have two options:
-- If serialization/deserialization process of your object can be done only in one way, you should inherit Serializable/Deserializable class:
+- If serialization/deserialization process of your object can be done only in one way, you should inherit Serializable/Deserializable class(or both):
 ```Cpp
 struct User : public Serialization::Serializable, public Serialization::Deserializable
 {